 Next, you’ll need to enter your business address and click on the checkbox if your business provides goods and/or services to clients.
 When you are presented with a map of the area your business is located in, move the marker to the precise location where your business is on the map.
 After that, you’ll be presented with a number of categories which might describe your business, and you should choose the one which your business best fits into.

 After this, you’ll have to enter in any contact details you want customers to see on your listing.
 Doing this will help customers get in touch with you, and also provide Google with accurate information on the location of your business.
 It will include your phone number and your website URL, to help potential customers contact you.
 That will complete the claim process, and all that remains is to verify your listing.

 To get your listing verified, Google will use several different approaches.
 You might have a video call with a specialist from Google My Business.
 Alternatively, Google might verify your business instantly using Google Search Console, or send you an email, or a text to verify your listing.
 Sometimes Google will mail a postcard to your business, and in some cases, you may have to manually verify your GMB listing.
 The method of verification is entirely up to Google, and obviously, some methods will occur much more quickly than others.

 Get Urgent Help with a Suspended Google My Business Listing

 Fill out the form below to get help with a suspended Google My Business listing.
-As a Featured Google Partner, we’re industry-leading experts in managing and optimizing GMB listings.
+As a Featured Google Partner and experts in local SEO, we’re industry-leading experts in managing and optimizing GMB listings.
 We’ll help diagnose the issue, and explain how to get your listing verified and back on track.